 Life Span: Domesticated hedgehogs typically live 4-6 years, with some reported to live 8-10 years.
 Hedgies are fully grown around 6-8 months about the equivalent of an 18 year old human.
 2-3 years is mid life and you might see some health changes and decreased activity.
 4-6 years is senior and anything over 6 is geriatric.

 Physical Characteristics: Aside from the obvious quills (roughly 3,000 to 5,000 of them), African pygmy hedgehogs have front feet with 5 toes and back feet with 4 toes, shallow set eyes, a tiny tail, and long whiskers.
 The have 36 teeth in general, but can have 44, they are pointy but blunt and include incisors, canines, molars, and premolars.
 Hedgehogs also have what we call a "reverse mohawk" which is a bald spot on top of their heads that allows them to cross their visor quills.
 They have claw-like toenails on the front feet and longer squared off toenails on the back.
 They walk on the pads of their feet like a cat or dog, but the pads are soft.
 Every hedgehog I've ever seen has a single mole on their chin, sometimes with long hairs growing out of it (I don't know if the mole is always present or just highly probable).
 Hedgies come in a variety of colors, mask patterns, and body markings.
 Until recently, no one had done any research on genetic colors for hedgehogs.
-Thanks to the wonderful work of Judith Bos over at The Hedgehog Program (THP), we now have a comprehensive and predictive color guide, which can be found here.
+Thanks to the wonderful work of Judith Bos over at The Hedgehog Program (THP), we now have a better understanding of genetics and a more predictive color guide.

 Boy or Girl: Hedgehogs can be sexed as soon as they can be held.
 It is easy to tell boys from girls, boys will have a "belly button" which is actually a sheath for the penis.
 Males have all of their reproductive bits on the inside just like females (sometimes the testicles can appear distended (swollen) making it look like your hedgehog has developed tumors behind his legs, but it's probably just that and nothing to worry about).